-The trustees have determined that the appropriate level of unrestricted reserves should be equivalent to four weeks' revenue expenditure, approximately £530k based on the 2022-23 results.
-The current level of unrestricted reserves of £852k (plus restricted reserves of £416k) is therefore deemed sufficient for the trust's needs.
+The trustees have determined that the appropriate level of unrestricted reserves should be equivalent to one month's salary costs, approximately £500k based on the 2023/24 results.
+The current level of unrestricted reserves of £1,039k (plus restricted reserves of £212k) is therefore deemed sufficient for the trust's needs.

 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grant income and to provide a cushion to deal with unexpected emergencies such as urgent maintenance or long-term sickness where unforeseen costs are incurred.
-The trust had sufficient reserves as of 31 August 2023 to meet this target although the level of completely free unrestricted reserves is slightly less.
+The trust had sufficient reserves as of 31 August 2024 to meet this target although the level of completely free unrestricted reserves is slightly less.
 Most of the restricted funds relate to core General Annual Grant funding which will be used for the main educational operations.

 The trustees will continue to monitor the level of reserves to ensure that they are maintained at the required level.
-In the event that they are partly used the trust will strive to rebuild free reserves up to the level needed.
+In the event that they are partly used, the trust will strive to rebuild free reserves up to the level needed.